geofoto/Data_Science_portfolio/index.md

 Hello!
 <p>My name is Georgios Fotopoulos and welcome to my personal portfolio.<br>
-I am an experienced Data Analyst and Business Intelligence Specialist with a demonstrated history of working in the Information Technology and services industry.<br>
-Having a Master's degree in Data Science and a Bachelor's degree in Computer Science and about 10 years of hands-on experience, have helped me to build a strong background in supporting business solution software and analyzing business operations.</p>
+I am an experienced Data Analyst with a demonstrated history of working in the Information Technology and services industry.
+Having a Master's degree in Data Science and a Bachelor's degree in Computer Science and about 8 years of hands-on experience, have helped me to build a strong background in supporting business solution software and analyzing business operations.</p>

 ### Contact me